-How to Save Money in London
+How to Save Money in London as a Tourist

 Buy an Oyster Card

-I have heard many debates about how expensive it is to eat in London and actually it is not, it can be as cheap as £3 or £4, you just need to be smart and look around, prices there is great, specially for the amount of food that comes in each meal!
+I have heard many debates about how expensive it is to eat in London and actually, it is not, it can be as cheap as £3 or £4, you just need to be smart and look around, prices there are great, especially for the amount of food that comes in each meal!

 Stay in a central Borough